-- – Consider a mini-split heat pump to prevent spreading of pollutants through a central air and ductwork system.
+- Consider a mini-split heat pump to prevent the spreading of pollutants through a central air and ductwork system.
 These systems can also help reduce moisture issues and prevent mold growth.

 If you are concerned about the quality of air in your home, now is the time to make an adjustment.
-Southland Heating and Air Conditioning understands the importance of protecting the air you breathe in your own home.
+Southland Heating & Air Conditioning understand the importance of protecting the air you breathe in your own home.
 That is why we offer indoor air quality solutions tailored to your specific needs and home comfort goals.
 Let’s start talking about improving your indoor air quality today!